 Boating is less regulated than driving, so many people who enjoy recreational watercraft have not been made aware of their rights or responsibilities in case of an accident.

 The good news — or bad news, depending on your level of fault — is that boat accidents are very similar to car accidents, practically, morally, and legally.
-This means that if you’ve been seriously injured or lost a loved one due to someone else’s recklessness or carelessness, you can pursue compensation in civil court.
+This means that if you’ve been seriously injured or lost a loved one due to a wrongful death from someone else’s recklessness or carelessness, you can pursue compensation in civil court.

 Georgia Has over 40 Public Lakes, and a Boating Tourism Industry to Match